Who is Responsible for Littering from a Motor Vehicle?

 2. Clean Regularly: Make it a habit to clean your car at least once a week.
 Regular maintenance prevents the build-up of trash and clutter.
 Imagine cleaning out your car on a Sunday morning—it sets a good tone for the week.

-Community Involvement To Learn who is responsible for littering from a motor vehicle
+Community Involvement: To Learn who is responsible for littering from a motor vehicle

 1. Adopt-a-Road Programs: These programs encourage local groups to take responsibility for cleaning a stretch of road.
 Participants gain a sense of ownership and pride, making them less likely to litter and more likely to prevent others from doing so.